ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Marathon (15 minutes)
 * Destroy any existing minimesos cluster and recreate it by running `minimesos up`
 * Evaluate the export's again.
-* Go to the Marathon endpoint, printed out two steps ago.
+* Go to the Marathon endpoint using the IP address from the console output or `marathon.mm:8080` when using dnsmasq.
   * Click 'Create'.
 Click the 'Docker container settings' and fill in `nginx` as the Docker image.
 Now click '+Create'.
+  * If you have set up dnsmasq got to `nginx.marathon.mm`
-  * Figure out IP address of the new container.
+  * If you don't have dnsmasq find out the IP address of the container.
 There are a few ways to do it.
 What are they?
 * Check if nginx is running by accessing `$NEW_CONTAINER_IP:80`
   * NOTE: In regular Mesos you can click on the task and the link to jump to the nginx endpoint.
     This does not work on minimesos because the nginx container uses a different network stack than Marathon because Marathon